wp-plugins/facebook-pagelike-widget/readme.txt

 Added support for localization (Multilanguage support)(Added .pot file)

+Version 2.1

+Added option to show or hide border from widget.

 If you have any question regarding plugin, mail me on <a href=\"mailto:cemilap.88@gmail.com\">cemilap.88@gmail.com</a> or add me on facebook.com/milap112.
 I will reply you as soon as possible.

 God bless you..!!